 The Best Free Software for Photography

-updated on February 28th, 2026 at 9:32 am
+updated on March 17th, 2026 at 10:47 pm

 Everyone’s heard of Adobe Lightroom, but did you know you can do almost everything you need in digital photography with free software?
 The big companies don’t want you to know it, so I’ve created a list of free software for photography.
 I’ve seperated this list into two categories: open source, and free software that is not open source.
 I like open-source software the best, but the free stuff is pretty good too: